 Select a an exam type

-Students need to have a first or second-class honours degree from a recognised university or, a recognised professional qualification with relevant work experience.
+The minimum entry level required for this course is as follows: a first or upper second-class honours degree from a recognised university or, a recognised professional qualification with relevant work experience

 Students living in